Supervisor Checklist for Supporting Telecommuting

 - Provide as much support and appreciation as possible to these employees as they are subject to risks that telecommuters are not.

 Telecommuting works best when employees and supervisors communicate clearly about expectations.
 The following checklist will help you establish a foundation for effective teamwork, continued productivity, and service to the IU community.
+Consider using this optional Telecommuting Form to help document a telecommuting plan for employees.

 Review technology needs and resources.
 Identify technology tools staff use in their daily work and determine whether the resources will be accessible when working from home and ensure employees know how to access your team’s local technical support should they need assistance.